edwardshturman/site/app/projects/number-chart.md

 Users had already been cobbling together dashboards by stacking database views into columns.
 But this approach is clunky to set up, breaks on smaller screen sizes, and is far from performant.

 Dashboard view provides an elegant, minimal set of widgets for viewing your most important information at a glance.
-It also felt like the perfect harness for Number Chart!
+It also feels like the perfect harness for Number Chart!

 <Media
   src="/assets/number-chart-dashboard-view-slide.jpg"